ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

 It is the process of using DNA information by cells in the ==manufacturing== of a particular protein.

 ## Genotype
 It reflects the composition or structure of the genetic of individual.
-It expresses the genetic codes together in a particular individual. it refers to the complete set of genes without relating to physical properties, as same phenotypes can result from different genotypes.
+It expresses the genetic codes together in a particular individual. it refers to the complete set of genes without relating to physical properties, as same phenotypes can result from different genotypes.E.g. **AB** and **Bo** or even **oo** are all genetypes

 ## Phenotype or phenotypic category:
-It refers to the properties or ==observed signs of the organism== which is genetically controlled. e.g., stem length and stem shortness in Pisum Sativum
+It refers to the properties or **observed signs of the organism** which is genetically controlled. e.g., stem length and stem shortness in **Pisum Sativum**

 plant referred to as expressions of natural information.
 These are available in the genetic factors.
-By following the principles of ==dominant== and ==recessive== traits we can tell about **phenotype** for the individual from the geno- type. e.g. ==TT== and ==Tt== refer to the long stem and ==tt== refers to the short leg.
+By following the principles of ==dominant== and ==recessive== traits we can tell about **phenotype** for the individual from the genotype. e.g. ==TT== and ==Tt== refer to the long stem and ==tt== refers to the short leg.

 When the individual carries genetic factors such as symmetric ==TT== or ==tt== it is said that the individuals are **homogeneous** or **pure (Homozygous)**.

 When the individual carries a genetic model which are not symmetric factors such as ==Tt==, it is said that the individual is **heterogeneous** or **hybrid** **(Heterozygous)** .

+### Types of relations between dominant traits
+- co-dominant
+- blend